 So with that in mind, "Hi-Ho, Hi-Ho, it's off to work we go…"

 Built using the wonders of distributed dwarfchain technology.

 Working hand-in-hand to keep the fires stoked and the engines of this Self-Governed Cooperative Income moving forward.

 After you earn, it will be time to vote for the next week's Democratic Fiscal Policy and earn yet again.

-But the great thing is that a months of voting earns enough to pay the subscription.
-Play your cards wisely (we make it easy to be a super wise genius) and you can keep this subscription going every year through the FREEOS you are earning.
+But the great thing is that a few months of voting earns enough to pay the Proof-of-Burn Access Fee.
+Play your cards wisely (we make it easy) and you can keep this access fee going every year through the FREEOS you are earning.

 So just try not to go into an uninhibited FREEOS-fueled spending spree (in the real-world markets envisioned and explained in Part 3)